 Who we are

-We are Supreme Origins a not-for-profit group whose aim is to promote lasting culture, heritage awareness and opportunities for diverse communities to come together and celebrate their differences.
+We are Supreme Origins a not-for-profit group whose aim is to promote lasting culture, heritage awareness and opportunities for diverse communities to come together and celebrate their differences through the means of carnival.
 Supreme Origins was formed when a few friends whose lasting friendships were built on their shared involvement and experiences of previous Sheffield Carnivals, which ran throughout the 1980’s to 1990’s.
 The group perceive that cultural diversity is becoming more fragmented in the city, although cultural diversity is growing, and want to create and coordinate a carnival event that could bring people together, to share and celebrate the many cultures in Sheffield.

 Supreme Origins has been set up as an unincorporated charitable trust and we offer our time on a voluntary basis, we are keen to recruit more volunteers to assist us in achieving our goals.
 You can read our mission statement here and if you think you have any skills the team could benefit from or you would like to get involved in any way, we would love to hear from you!